nasa/fmdtools/README.md

 - fmdtools provides convenience methods for quickly visualizing the results of fault simulations with commonly-used Python libraries to enable one to quickly assess:
   - effects of faults on functions and flows in the model graph at a given time-step
   - the behavior of system states over time in nominal and faulty scenarios
+  - the effect of model input parameters (e.g., ranges, stochastic inputs) on nominal/faulty operations
   - the high-level results of a set of simulations in an FMEA-style table of faults, effects, rates, costs, and overall risk
   - fault injection times, responses, and weightings of a fault injection approach

-In the future, we would like to add features for optimization/design exploration, uncertainty quantification, non-deterministic fault propagation, and parallelism.
+In the future, we would like to add features for optimization/design exploration, non-deterministic fault propagation, and parallelism.

 Finally, fmdtools is a research code and is under active development.
 As a result, Some use-cases may not work as desired and may change.
 If you find a bug or would like to contribute, contact the contributors.